 The electronics shop has setup an Internet of Things network for data-logging applications within the Department of Chemistry.
 This network enables chemists to easily create light-weight data loggers out of any electronic sensor.

 Our IoT network is built using open source software.
 The dataloggers communicate with the central server using MQTT, an open standard for IoT messaging.
 Data is logged using influxdb, and a graphical user interface is served using Grafana.
 Read more details at mqtt.chem.wisc.edu.
-The following video serves as a short introduction to the system.

 Several sensor types have already been designed to work with this datalogger system.

 MQTT-enabled weather station capable of recording temperature, humidity, and barometric pressure.
 More information on GitHub.